EliAndrewC/l7r/setting/budgets.md

 ## What the Samurai Counts Mean

 The samurai populations in the per-tier sub-tables (~1,000 in the capital, ~250 per provincial city, ~15 per county town, for a per-domain total of ~3,000) refer specifically to the **useful working cohort**: samurai past their gempukku and not yet retired.
 The total samurai population per domain, including children and retirees living in their family households, is approximately **5,000** (per [`l7r.md` - The Median Domain](l7r.md#the-median-domain)).
 The 60% useful figure replaces an older 80% estimate; earlier versions of these tables showed ~4,000 working samurai under that older rule.

-Children and retirees consume from their family's resources rather than from a separate government allocation, so they do not appear as line items in these budgets.
+**Two distinct counts, used for two distinct purposes**: city *population* figures (e.g. the ~1,200 samurai shown in the [Capital City](#capital-city) caste table, ~10% of 12,000) count **all resident samurai - working, pre-gempukku children, and retirees alike** - because all of them physically live in the city and consume its housing, food, and services.  *Stipend* figures, by contrast, are paid to the **working cohort only** (~1,000 in the capital): **pre-gempukku children and post-retirement samurai draw no government stipend**, consuming instead from their family household's resources.
+So a capital holds ~1,200 resident samurai but pays only ~1,000 stipends; the gap is the ~200 children and retirees in samurai households.
+This is why the caste tables (population) and the Samurai sub-tables (stipends/payroll) show different samurai numbers for the same settlement - they are counting different things, not contradicting each other.

 ## Samurai Stipend Convention